ashank96/twitter_auto_marks/README.md

 That's it !
 It is so simple, Now you do not need to worry about missing out any important feeds.
+In case there is any issue while running the app.....
 # I have also added a small demo video( appDemoPresentation.mp4 ) of this android application.
 Please watch it to know the flow of the app.